Getting More From Your Kefir

 I am crazy about this cinnamon spice tea.
 It has orange peel and cloves and the taste is fantastic.
 Hands down my favorite tea.
 I love placing a bag in my kefir around the holidays for an extra festive taste.
 Place a Cinnamon Spice tea bag in your kefir and let it ferment.
 You can taste it and see if you like it and then you can remove the tea bag and store in the refrigerator or eat and enjoy right away.

 Prebio Plus is a prebiotic that is food for good bacteria and makes your good bacteria grow like crazy.
 It also give you and your kefir tons of food and I think it makes the kefir taste better.
 It will help to make your kefir creamier, especially if it's separating into whey and curds.
-Add a scoop of Prebio Plus to your kefir and let it ferment and it even works if you just add a scoop and place it in the fridge.
+Add a pinch of Prebio Plus to a quart or a scoop to a gallon of your kefir and let it ferment and it even works if you just add a scoop and place it in the fridge.

 Dates and Vanilla